Kohei Uchida

-Kohei Uchida (内田 航平, Uchida Kōhei) is a Japanese professional footballer who plays as a midfielder for Tokushima Vortis.
+Kohei Uchida (内田 航平, Uchida Kōhei) is a Japanese professional footballer who plays as a midfielder for Tochigi SC.

 Career

 In his youth, Uchida played with Sumire FC, FC Coruja and Shochi Fukaya High School's football club.
 In the Winter of 2011/2012 signed with J League 2 side Mito HollyHock and played four time, in his first professional season.

 Club statistics

 Updated to end of 2018 season.